erikleitch/profiler/README.md

 usec 0x0 3855829
 ```

-What does these lines mean?
+What do these lines mean?

   * ```totalcount 2```: ```profiler``` keeps track of the number of times a
   ```start/stop``` operation was invoked.
 This can be useful for